KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/meta.rst

 	Add new column into business class

-If you did not choose all columns from physical table, when you were creating new business class, you can do it easily.
-Click on business class in which you want to add new column.
-Open Attributes tab and click on above column name.
+If you did not choose all the columns from physical table when you were creating new business class, you can do it easily.
+Click on the business class where you want to add a new column to open the pop up to select the missing columns.

 .. figure:: media/addNewBusinessColumn.png

-	Remove existing columns from business class
+	Selecting columns

 If you want to remove columns from a business table just click the *Trash* icon.
 .. figure:: media/deleteBusinessColumn.png

-	Change the order of the columns
+	Deleting a column

 To change order of columns, you can do it just by using the drag and drop functionality.